 Ajna chakra: "Command Wheel."
 Energy center located at the point between the eyebrows, the "third eye."
-The seat of the mind.
-The medulla center opposite the point between the eyebrows, having two "petals" or rays.
+The medulla center opposite the point between the eyebrows.

 Akarma: Inaction; non-doing.

 Akasha: "Not visible;" ether; space; sky; the subtlest of the five elements, from which the other four elements arise; the substance that fills and pervades the universe; the particular vehicle of life and sound; the element from which the sense of sound (shabda)-both speech and hearing-arises.